-This design, typically found on your lower end trailers, are created by stretching a piece of thick fabric from one side of the trailer frame to the other.
+This design, typically found on your lower end models, are created by stretching a piece of thick fabric from one side of the trailer frame to the other.

 Bench Style Seat

-This is the preferred style of seat and the type that usually comes on higher end bike trailers.
+This is the preferred style of seat and the type that usually comes on higher-end models.

 3. Storage Space

-Storage space probably isn’t the first thing you think about when considering a bike trailer, but it’s important.
+Storage space probably isn’t the first thing you think about, but it’s important.

 You’ll find the storage area on any bike trailer behind the seat.

 These storage areas will hold the aforementioned essentials, but don’t expect to throw a cooler back there.
-The storage area of most bike trailers is soft and not capable of bearing large items.
+The storage area of most models is soft and not capable of bearing large items.

-Trailers that convert to strollers will often offer accessories for console storage that attach to the stroller handlebars.
-Similar to the console storage in your car, these will hold drinks, car keys, cell phones, wallets and other similarly sized items.
+Those that convert to strollers will often offer accessories for console storage that attach to the stroller handlebars.
+Similar to the console storage in your car, these will hold drinks, car keys, cell phones, wallets, and other similarly sized items.

 4. Suspension System